 The Dispute fee amount will be determined when the dispute case is created.
-The fee is based on the ratio of the total transaction amount of your claims compared to the total amount of your sales for the previous three calendar months (Disputes Ratio).
-For example, for a dispute raised in September, your Disputes Ratio will be calculated by considering your total claims to sales ratio over June, July and August.
-Your total claims include all claims filed directly with and escalated to PayPal, except claims for Unauthorized Transactions; and all chargebacks from the buyer's card issuer or reversals from the buyer's bank.
+The fee is based on the ratio of the total transaction amount of all Item Not Received and Significantly Not as Described claims you receive compared to the total amount of your sales for the previous three calendar months (Dispute Ratio).
+Your total claims include all Item Not Received and Significantly Not as Described claims that are filed either directly with and escalated to PayPal or with the buyer's card issuer or bank.
+Your total claims do not include claims for Unauthorized Transactions.
+For example, for the month of September, your Dispute Ratio will be calculated by considering your total claims to sales ratio over June, July, and August.
+The claims ratio for September will determine the dispute fee for all claims filed in October.